I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols3-removesyntheticsymbol.md

 <p>This method may also return error values.
 See <a href="debugger.hresult_values">Return Values</a> for more details.</p>

 ## -remarks
-<p>If the module containing a synthetic symbol is reloaded - for example, by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff554379">Reload</a> with the <i>Module</i> parameter set to the name of the module - the synthetic symbol will be discarded.</p>

-<p>For more information about synthetic symbols, see Synthetic Symbols.</p>

-<p>If the module containing a synthetic symbol is reloaded - for example, by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff554379">Reload</a> with the <i>Module</i> parameter set to the name of the module - the synthetic symbol will be discarded.</p>
+<p>If the module containing a synthetic symbol is reloaded - for example, by calling <a href="debugger.reload">Reload</a> with the <i>Module</i> parameter set to the name of the module - the synthetic symbol will be discarded.</p>

 <p>For more information about synthetic symbols, see Synthetic Symbols.</p>